mehanic spaying WD40 from a can

 The Case For It

 All of these claims are not always true.
-Many bikers who use WD40 on their bike chain have managed to increase the life span of their bike chain.
-We have anecdotal evidence to back up the claim.
+Many cyclists who use WD40 on their bike chains have managed to increase their life spans.
+We have seen anecdotal evidence to back up the claim.

-A point to be noted is that a regular bike chain oil will not clean the chains as a WD40 would.
-From our reseach results, we can say the cleaning abilities of the WD40 are unmatched.
-A chain that has been cleaned with the WD40 runs and functions much smoother than a chain cleaned with a regular oil bike.
+A point to be noted is that regular bike chain oil will not clean the chains as a WD40 would.
+From our research results, we can say the cleaning abilities of the WD40 are unmatched.
+A chain that has been cleaned with the WD40 runs and functions much smoother than a chain cleaned with a regular oils.

 From comparing both chains, we have concluded that a dried clean chain will outperform a dirty, oily black chain on any given day.